JadeWibbels/menu-mining/README.md

 ## Steps:

+  ### Data Gathering:
+  The src/web_scraping.py file contains the class we created to use Beautiful Soup to scrape https://recipesource.com/

   ### Preprocessing:

-  1) Recipes: combining multiple data sets, cleaning and gathering important characteristics
+  1) Recipes: combining multiple data sets, cleaning, looking for data leaks and stop words, tagging and important characteristics extraction.
   2) Countries: clean for illness/mortality that can be tied to food specifically, verifying we have enough countries with recipes to be meaningful, combine over multiple years to try to mitigate potential globalization impact(?)

-  ### Data Mining
+  ### Classificaion step 1
-   1) Organize recipes with: Ingredients (including quantity), Cooking Instructions, Nationality (will use classification)
+   1) Organized recipes with: Ingredients (including quantity), Cooking Instructions, Nationality classified using a SVM. (src/classifiers/svm)

-   2) Organize Countries with population, illnesses, Cause of Death, Imports and Exports
+  ### Data Analysis:
-   3) Look for links between high occurances of foods or cooking types, heats etc with certain illnesses
+   3) By linking terms to illnesses and removing nationalities, look for links between high occurances of foods or cooking types, heats etc with certain illnesses

-   4) Look for potential low risk replacement foods/processes by finding similar types of recipes with different ingredients.
+  ### Classification step 2
+   1) Classify likely illnesses by recipe terms.
+We tried both random forest and Logistic Regression One vs Rest to complete this multi label classification. src/classifiers/random_forest and src/classifiers/OVR

 ## Tools:
-  1) NLP classification: region
+  1) sklearn NLP classification: including vectorizers, SVM, OVR and random forest
-  2) Unsupervised clustering based on illness and recipe component
-  3) Unsupervised clustering based on recipes to locate replacement ingredients or techniques
+  2) Graphing tools: Networkx
+  3) Visualization tools: Matplotlib and sns
+  4) Data Management: pandas and json
+  5) web scraping: beautiful soup